tianqimark/Cognitive-Imprecision/README.md

 # Cognitive-Imprecision

 This repository is created to communicate about the code for anlysising the dataset, which was collected to study the cognitive imprecision.

+update